Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Us at Balcony House

-History of Balcony House Ancestral Pueblo Abode
+Discovering the History of Balcony House: Ancestral Pueblo Abode in Mesa Verde National Park

-Our tour began with a narration on the history, construction and preservation of Balcony House.
-The inhabitants moved from the mesa top to the recessed alcove in the cliff face, for increased natural protection and stability for the structures.
+Our tour began with a narration of the history, construction and preservation of Balcony House.
+The inhabitants moved from the mesa top to the recessed alcove in the cliff face for increased natural protection and stability for the structures.
 We accessed the dwelling through a narrow and steep ladder to a balcony-like structure that gives the site its name.
 The Ancestral Pueblo people, or Anasazi, who lived in the region from roughly 600 to 1300 CE, constructed and inhabited it.
 Archeologists estimated the construction of Balcony House to have taken place between 1190 and 1270 CE.
 They have found three plazas containing 38 rooms at this site, including living quarters, storage areas, and kivas (underground ceremonial chambers).

 Earlybird Balcony House Tour

-Our ranger guided walked us toward the back area of the cliff dwelling.
+Our ranger-guided walked us toward the back area of the cliff dwelling.
 There is a spring at the back of the alcove was probably the primary water source for the residents.
 The presence of a spring at Balcony House adds to the significance and functionality of the site.
 Water was essential for the daily needs of the ancestral Puebloan people who inhabited Balcony House.
 Our guide explained how the ancestral Puebloan people used it for drinking, cooking, cleaning, and irrigation of crops.
 Having a reliable water source nearby would have been crucial for the sustainability and survival of the community.

 Man crawling through the tunnel at Balcony House in Mesa Verde National Park